Call 1989; QC 2008; MA (Cantab) LLM (Harvard)

 Adrian Beltrami specialises in commercial litigation and advisory work, both domestic and multinational.
 He was appointed Queen's Counsel on 28 March 2008.
 His litigation practice includes banking and financial services, commercial disputes, corporate insolvency and restructuring, professional negligence involving solicitors, accountants and valuers, civil fraud and asset tracing, restitution, off-shore trusts, forum disputes, injunctions, freezing and search orders and other interim remedies.
 He is also instructed in arbitrations in the same fields.

 Adrian has wide advocacy experience and has acted in a number of complex financial cases, in England and in commonwealth jurisdictions, including JPMorgan Chase v Springwell, Real Estate Opportunities v Aberdeen Asset Managers, BCCI, Polly Peck, Grupo Torras, Thyssen and TXU.
 He has recently acted in a string of trials involving financial institutions arising out of the 2008 financial crisis, such as Titan Steel Wheels v RBS, Camerata v Credit Suisse, Zaki v Credit Suisse, SNCB v UBS, Al Sulaiman v Credit Suisse and Torre v RBS.
 Such cases frequently involve structured notes, funds and other investment products, asset allocation strategies, interest rate and other swaps, securitisations, loan syndications and valuations.
+He was instructed throughout in Graiseley Properties v Barclays Bank plc and is involved in other cases concerning LIBOR.

 Adrian is listed as a leading Silk in Banking and Finance, Commercial Dispute Resolution, Civil Fraud, Chancery Commercial and Restructuring/Insolvency (Chambers & Partners) and in Banking and Finance, Commercial Litigation and Civil Fraud (Legal 500):